willfaught/paige/README.md

 HTML metadata is set automatically.
 The HTML author is the site author.
 The HTML description is the page description.
 The HTML keywords is a union of the page keywords, tags, and categories.
-Enhanced Facebook and Twitter sharing is enabled.
-Google Analytics is included at the bottom of the body, if configured.
 You must create favicons yourself.

 The HTML title is the page title, followed by a middle dot, followed by the site title.
 If one is missing, the other is used without the middle